pbugnion/gmaps/CONTRIBUTING.rst

 How to contribute
 -----------------

-The `documentation <http://docs.scipy.org/doc/numpy/dev/gitwash/index.html>`_ for Numpy gives a detailed description of how to contribute.
+The `documentation <http://docs.scipy.org/doc/numpy/dev/gitwash/index.html>`_ for Numpy gives a detailed description of how to contribute to Numpy.
 Most of this information applies to development for ``gmaps``.

 Developing with git
 ^^^^^^^^^^^^^^^^^^^^